33. The Harmony of Science and Religion

-All of us - whether black, white, Christian or Muslim, are made of the same elements.
-That includes stars, everything in a garden or a grocery store... or yourself.
+And science proves the truth of her words; All of us - whether black, white, Christian or Muslim, are made of the same elements.
+That includes stars, everything in a garden, a museum or a grocery store... and yourself.

 The creation of Life itself is, and always will, remain a great mystery.
 The more we know about it, the more we find that remains to be known.

 However, when we look at the evidence provided by DNA, we can recognise that we are all, every plant and animal and person, evolved from L.U.C.A., the Last Universal Common Ancestor, a single celled organism that existed 4 billion years ago.

 Every human outside of Africa contains DNA from DNA 'Adam' and Mitochondrial 'Eve' and L.U.C.A.
 So it is no mere romantic pipe dream to say 'We are One'.
 And we have always had a deep appreciation of spirituality.
 The oldest building discovered on earth, Gobekli Tepe is a temple, built 10,000 years ago in the Neolithic age.
 National Geographic described it as 'Civilization begins with Religion'.

 This is revolutionary to the previous theory, that religion developed AFTER civilization, when hunter gatherers had settled in cities and social tensions developed.
 Now we live in a time when materialism dominates, seeming to validate the fundamentalist theories that have enabled Dawkins et al to portray religion as backward, irrational and dangerous.
 But it wasn't always so.

 These recent philosophies exist in denial of the enduring legacy of the illumined Al Gibra, Muslim originator of alchemy (Al Chemy) and Al Khorisme (founder of the algorithm).